antfu-collective/vite-ssg/README.md

 ## Document head

-From `v0.4.0`, we ship [`@vueuse/head`](https://github.com/vueuse/head) to manage the document head out-of-box.
-You can directly use it in your pages/components, for example:
+From `v0.4.0` onwards, we ship [`@vueuse/head`](https://github.com/vueuse/head) to manage the document-head out of the box.
+You can use it directly in your pages/components.
+For example:

 ```html
 <template>